gillesvdp/Ofsted-Reports/README.md

 **3. SettingsViewController**

 On the first launch, all filters are set to 'Yes'.
 The user can simply tap on each cell to toggle the line's criteria to 'No'.
+The number of schools associated with the current search and matching these criteria is updated at the top of the table.

 Once the user is done, the user can navigate back to the map using the button on the left of the navigation bar.
 The schools shown on that map will now match the filters set by the user.